m0therb0ardd/home/README.md

 - re pauls recommendation going to add a second color to the front of the turtlebot for orientation to determine yaw angle

 - by using two markers i can comoute the orientation fo the turtlebot relative to the camera --> fidn vector from blue marker to yellow marker (yellow marker will be on the front of turtlebot) --> calculate orientation usign atan2 to determine headign directin --> convert heading direction to turtlrebot frame to use for movement control

+## Week of Feb 17th:

+- Calculated TurtleBot orientation using an orange marker at the front.
+Tracking shows some success, and the TurtleBot can orient itself at times, but it seems to fail when color detection is inconsistent.
+- Experimented with using AprilTags instead of color detection.
+The goal was to track the dancer’s position.
+I can now visualize AprilTags and get position data in RViz, but fully integrating them into my existing code is more time-intensive than expected, so I’ve paused this for now.
+- Ran a sanity check on basic square movement using direct cmd_vel commands.
+- Working on basic square movement using waypoints.
+Once this is functional, I’ll return to using the pink object for waypoint tracking.